Selective Factor Extraction in High Dimensions: Parameter Tuning and Model Comparison

-The scale parameter $\sigma$ is existent in the PIC.
-In some cases, one can plug in a good estimate $\hat\sigma$ for the unknown $\sigma$---for example, $\hat\sigma^2 = \mbox{med} (\|\bsbx_j\|_2^2/n)$ \citep{johnstoneLu2009} could be used in selectable or sparse PCA (cf. Section \ref{sec:unsup}).
-In the supervised setting, however, the estimation of $\sigma^2$ could be as challenging as the coefficient estimation.
-We propose a \textit{scale-free} PIC (\textbf{SF-PIC}) which bypasses the estimation of the scale parameter.
-For simplicity, in the following theorem, we assume $\bsbE$ has iid Gaussian entries $\sim \mathcal N(0, \sigma^2)$.
-Again, no incoherence assumption is required for the predictor matrix.
+The predictive information criterion contains a scale parameter $\sigma$.
+In sparse principal component analysis, one can substitute an estimate $\hat\sigma$ for the unknown $\sigma$, e.g., $\hat\sigma^2 = \mbox{med} (\|\bsbx_j\|_2^2/n)$ \citep{johnstoneLu2009}.
+In supervised learning, however, estimating the scale parameter could be as hard as estimating the coefficients.
+We propose \ a {scale-free form of } predictive information criterion that can bypass $\sigma$.
+Again, no incoherence assumption is made for the predictor matrix.